DevExpress/devextreme-documentation/concepts/05 Widgets/TextArea/00 Overview.md

-The **TextArea** is a widget that enables a user to enter and edit a multi-line text.
+The **TextArea** is a UI component that enables a user to enter and edit a multi-line text.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/TextArea/Overview/"